00rgddd/CarRentalSystem/README.md

 PLEAASE CHOOSE THE PREFERRED ALGROTHIM TO SORT THE NAMES 1- MERGE SORT ALGROTHIM   2- INSERT SORT ALGROTHIM     3-EXIT
 ```
- `4- VIEW AND SORT CARS` To display and sort the cars make, there are also several options for sorting either MERGE SORT ALGROTHIM or INSERT SORT ALGROTHIM
+ `4- VIEW AND SORT CARS` To display and sort the cars make, there are also several options for sorting either MERGE SORT ALGORITHM or INSERT SORT AALGORITHM

 ```bash
 PLEAASE CHOOSE THE PREFERRED ALGROTHIM TO SORT THE CAR MAKE 1- MERGE SORT ALGROTHIM   2- INSERT SORT ALGROTHIM     3-EXIT
 ```

-`5-VIEW POTENTIAL PROFITS` To display the expected profit of the company, the profit was calculated using the linear Sum Recursion algrothim, there are several options for viewing either the daily, monthly or annual profit:
+`5-VIEW POTENTIAL PROFITS` To display the expected profit of the company, the profit was calculated using the LINEAR SUM RECURSION ALGORITHM, there are several options for viewing either the daily, monthly or annual profit:

 ```bash
 WHAT DO YOU WANNA VIEW...
 1-DAILY PROFIT      2-MONTHLY PROFIT      3-ANNUAL PROFIT